jamesbond448/translator_jap_sugoi/README.md

 ![xamp_version](https://github.com/user-attachments/assets/74beb760-2ea4-4743-b53e-e0b98dcaba41)

 </details>
-2. Install Sugoi Translation Toolkit at https://www.patreon.com/mingshiba/about
+2. Install Sugoi Translation Toolkit at https://www.patreon.com/mingshiba/about<br />
-3. Put this project code into the php folder where you installed your xampp example: D:\xampp\htdocs\
+3. Put this project code into the php folder where you installed your xampp example: D:\xampp\htdocs\<br />
-4. We have to uncomment certain extension in Xampp in the apache module, click config and PHP(php.ini) there are: gd, mbstring, zip
+4. We have to uncomment certain extension in Xampp in the apache module, click config and PHP(php.ini) there are: gd, mbstring, zip<br />
 <details>
 <summary>Image</summary>